Italian Cats

 • Owners should also be sure to keep their cat’s ears clean and to provide regular nail trims to prevent overgrown nails.

-Origin and History of Maine Coon Cats
+Origin and History of Maine Coone Cats:

 • The Maine Coon is a native American breed, originating from the state of Maine in the United States.